joshmn/caffeinate/README.md

 There's not a lot of activity here because it's stable and working!
 I am more than happy to entertain new features.

+## Oh my gosh, a web UI!

+See https://github.com/joshmn/caffeinate-webui for an accompanying lightweight UI for simple administrative tasks and overview.

 ## Do you suffer from ActionMailer tragedies?

 If you have _anything_ like this is your codebase, **you need Caffeinate**: